marilynenguyen/Password-Generator/README.md

 # Password-Generator
-This program generates randomly passwords
+This program generates passwords randomly according to the user preferences (numbers of letters, number of symbols and number of numbers)